HussainAther/scrape/src/README.md

     - Usage: `python lxmltest.py`
     - Requirements: lxml.

-* `mongocache.py` : Use MongoDB to implement a cache system for scraping.
+* `mongocache.py` : Use MongoDB to implement a cache system for scraping with the pymongo wrapper.
     - Usage: `python mongocache.py`
     - Requirements: pymongo.

+* `mongoqueue.py` : More MongoDB functionality for creating cache systems.
+This script lets you queue jobs.

 * `regex.py` : Use regular expressions to search through the HTML of a webpage from a list of URLs and a specific classtag given.
     - Usage: `python regex.py urlfile classtag`